Cisco: An Undervalued Dividend Stock Jewel

 - 2017: +11.5%

 Such impressive dividend growth amidst declining sales has certainly increased the payout ratio.
 Right now, both the company's cash dividend payout ratio and EPS payout ratio remain +/- 7.5 pp above/below 50%.
-In terms of free cash flow the ratio stands at 70% which is certainly not low but still comfortable for a stock yielding above 3% and with 7 years of consecutive double digit dividend growth rates.
+In terms of free cash flow, the ratio stands at 70%, which is certainly not low but still comfortable for a stock yielding above 3% and with 7 years of consecutive double-digit dividend growth rates.

-On top of that Cisco is one of the richest companies in terms of cash reserves.
+On top of that, Cisco is one of the richest companies in terms of cash reserves.
 Cisco currently sits on $70.5 billion in liquidity, which is up around $2.5 billion sequentially and up almost $5 billion Y/Y. The majority of that cash pile is held overseas with only $3.0 billion in cash and cash equivalents being available in the United States.
 Thus, the cash pile increased by around 7% despite the fact that the company raised its dividend by 11.5% in February 2017 and by a whopping 24% in February 2016.

-As such dividend investors should not really worry about the rising payout ratios as the dividend is rock solid and likely to be raised again in February.
+As such dividend investors should not really worry about the rising payout ratios, as the dividend is rock solid and likely to be raised again in February.

 Cisco's next dividend has not yet been declared, but the stock is expected to go ex-dividend in early January.